youngboy/engine-docs/source/proxy/troubleshooting.md

 ---
-title: Setup Troubleshooting
+title: Setup troubleshooting
 ---

 If you hit any issues in setting up Engine for your GraphQL service, we're here to help!
 First, follow these troubleshooting steps to check for any obvious issues.
-If these don't help, please submit a support ticket to [support@apollographql.com](mailto:support@apollographql.com) and we'll work with you to get you up and running!
+If these don't help, please submit a support ticket to <a href="javascript:void(0);" onclick="Intercom('showNewMessage')">Apollo support</a> and we'll work with you to get you up and running!

 <h2 id="sanity-checks" title="First steps">First Troubleshooting steps</h2>